woocommerce/woocommerce/docs/contributing-docs/style-guide.md

 ### Atomizing the docs

 Articles that cover too many topics in one place can make it difficult for users to find the information they are looking for.
-“Atomizing” the Docs refers to breaking down extensive articles into a group of smaller related articles.
-This group of articles often has a main “landing page” with a high-level overview of the group of articles, and the descriptive text provides links to the related articles that a user will find relevant.
-These groups of articles can be considered an information “molecule” formed by the smaller, atomized articles.
+"Atomizing" the Docs refers to breaking down extensive articles into a group of smaller related articles.
+This group of articles often has a main "landing page" with a high-level overview of the group of articles, and the descriptive text provides links to the related articles that a user will find relevant.
+These groups of articles can be considered an information "molecule" formed by the smaller, atomized articles.

 Breaking out smaller chunks of content into their own articles makes it easier to link to specific topics rather than relying on links to more extensive articles with anchor tags.
 This more specific linking approach is helpful to our Support team but is also useful for cross-linking articles throughout the Docs site.